SaraBrborich/Relative-Income-on-Wellbeing/README.md

    - Regression models, including Tobit models for censored data.
    - Examination of absolute and relative income impacts on happiness.
    - Robustness checks and alternative model specifications.

-4. **Results Interpretation**:
-   - Statistical insights on the relative importance of various determinants of well-being.
-   - Policy implications and potential avenues for future research.

 ## Repository Contents